 So, maybe you start ranting with your friend, sharing your frustrations and dreaming up consequences that we think that will change our kid’s behaviour.

 Your child’s pushing your buttons, carrying on with the MISbehaviour, even after you have given a warning and you get angry and frustrated.

 And it is from here, a place where we feel we have lost our control, that we feel we need to exert our power OVER our child to get that power back.

 “That’s it!
 I’ve had enough!!!
 No playdate tomorrow.”

 A consequence that you feel that will fit their misbehaviour.

 One that would teach a lesson, but does it?

-For so many of us consequences are a thinly vailed punishment.
+For so many of us, consequences are a thinly veiled punishment.
 And by the way, our kids know it!

 LET’S LOOK AT WHY THEY DON’T WORK.

 Imagine your partner comes home from work and has forgotten to buy the milk he promised he would.